-During the winter phase of training, we tend to focus more on indoor activity such as lifting, non-impact cardio machines, indoor swimming, and shorter but faster runs and rucks.
+During the winter phase of training, we tend to focus more on indoor activity, such as lifting, non-impact cardio machines, indoor swimming and shorter, faster runs and rucks.

-Here is a workout that is a big challenge –we call it the Spec Ops Tri (swimming edition).
-It requires so much swimming that I recommend building up to this level of distance for a few months with progressions as mentioned in this workout (Swim intervals challenge).
-But you can get creative and have some fun on the pool deck as well – see popular swim PT workouts.
+Here is a workout that is a big challenge; we call it the Special Ops Triathlon (swimming edition).
+It requires so much swimming that I recommend building up to this level of distance for a few months with progressions, as mentioned in this workout (Swim intervals challenge).
+But you can get creative and have some fun on the pool deck as well; see popular swim PT workouts.

-However, this Special ops Triathlon is a triple 5km event.
-You have to do a 5km swim, 5km run, and a 5km ruck.
+However, this Special Ops Triathlon is a triple 5K event.
+You have to do a 5K swim, 5K run and a 5K ruck.

 For the run or ruck: It is just 3.1 miles running and 3.1 miles rucking.
-The ruck we typically use 40 lbs either as a weight vest or a back pack.
-It is your choice to how you want to ruck.
-Some have carried a sandbag over their shoulders if they did not have a back pack or vest.
+We typically use 40 pounds, either as a weight vest or a backpack, for the ruck.
+It is your choice how you want to ruck.
+Some have carried a sandbag over their shoulders if they did not have a backpack or vest.
 If you do this with a group you can have half the group run and half the group ruck and make gear changes after each group is done with each event.

-*NOTE: If you are a great swimmer, you can build up extra distance and take it off one of the run/ruck events.
-So, if you swim 6000m, you can take off 1000m off the ruck if you prefer.
-The goal of this is 15km but the standard is you have to swim at least 5km.
+*Note: If you are a great swimmer, you can build up extra distance and take it off one of the run/ruck events.
+So if you swim 6,000 meters, you can take off 1,000 meters off the ruck if you prefer.
+The goal of this is 15K, but the standard is that you have to swim at least 5K.

-The Special Ops Triathlon is an event, we do locally as a fundraiser for local community centers who let us use their pool.
-Most of the participants are candidates seeking military and police special ops program where running, rucking, and swimming are all part of the curriculum and training cycles.
+The Special Ops Triathlon is an event that we do locally as a fundraiser for local community centers who let us use their pool.
+Most participants are candidates seeking military and police special-ops program where running, rucking, and swimming are all part of the curriculum and training cycles.